Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 }
 ```

-An `InvocableHandler` is an `IdentifiableHandler` whose `Response` type conforms to `Decodable`, and which optionally defines a custom type for passing parameters to a remote invcation (see below for an explanation of how parameter passsing works).
+An `InvocableHandler` is an `IdentifiableHandler` whose `Response` type conforms to `Decodable`, and which optionally defines a custom type for passing parameters to a remote invocation (see below for an explanation of how parameter passsing works).

 ## Defining and using invocable handlers